 In a virtual hunter-gatherer society there would come a time when hunters wouldn’t be able to hunt anymore and would fight for the food reserves.
 Abusers are born and others leave for new places.
 In those wild places they can’t hunt and so settle as farmers.
 They learn to wait, to nurture, to build, to grow, and to be patient.

 The way I see Lebanon is in the middle of the transition.
 There are people leaving but the majority are here to stay as “Impatient opportunistic exploiter”.
 This is characterized throughout the interaction with their environment.

 In the presumptuous superiority of their attitudes they find fulfilment.
 Their benign accomplishments raise to their brains, shutting down all access.
 When you confront them with a contradictory opinion, they activate the inhibiting process.
 REJECTION!

 In laws, they find no purpose, they are above them.
 After all, they are way too important, they don’t need leaders.
 They’ll trick the system and their actions will not be repressed.

 Now pack a bunch of them and watch the chaos it entails.
 A fight over delusion.
 A fight for the front row of a roller coaster hitting the wall at full speed and that derails.

 Greed and envy are the result of unfriendly competition.

 Their jealousy turns them into copy machines, copying the behavior of the persons they seem to find the most successful, a distorted view of success.
 And if they can’t follow the pace they’ll, once again, cheat.
 After a while there will only be war criminals, thieves, and crooks to look up to.
 How can an honest individual shine in the minds of a brainwashed country.
 Those self-proclaimed leaders are strong; they bring destruction and misery.
 Alongside, everyone is rushing after them — They are the definition of great beings.
 Gods among plebeians, and they are treated as such… And this leaks in all aspects of our society.

 While they could put those crazy ideals aside, they cling to the broken

 It’s weird, but not surprising, that deranged persons would treat immigrants as slaves.
 In their quest of confirmation bias they’re the masters of other races.

 Disdain is directed at out-groups, reinforcing the hypocrite in-group bias.
 This is an attempt to shut down their consciousness, their own places.

 When this bubble explodes there is rampage!
 Words will never defend the

 side without reason.

 It is basic human instinct to feel the need to intervene against morals that seem to go against yours, even when the other group does not engage in any interaction.
-However this is insanity when the group is chaotic.
+However, this is insanity when the group is chaotic.
 Insane to do those things when you are slave to your own dementia.

 Do or Die